 I’m going to be honest – I just love Mitzi from Mitzi’s Collectibles.
 I’ve featured her several times, and she’s one of the most talented Mod Podgers out there.
 She specializes in antiques, and she always thinks of something new and unique I’ve never seen before.
-I think you’ll like her upcycled vintage wallpaper butterfly magnets.
+I think you’ll like her upcycled butterfly magnets, decoupaged with vintage wallpaper.
 Here they are.

 Howdy Mod Podgers, I’m Mitzi Curi from Mitzi’s Collectibles and my crafting specialty is “up-cycling” vintage items so they can be used and appreciated in our modern lifestyle.